vegaprotocol/specs/specs/0025-governance.md

 ### Decision weighting
 The governance system must be generic in term of weighting of the vote for a given proposal, the first implementation will start with a few options (or one) for weighting but this must be subject to configuration in the future.
 Initially the weighting will be based on the amount of stake the user has on the network: 1 vega token represents 1 vote.
+A user with 0 tokens cannot vote.

 Note on future requirement: